CollectiveReview/collective-review/README.md

 ### Response

 - Plagiarism:
 To combat plagiarism, we should implement tamper-proof timestamps for each phase: the creation of a project, visibility alterations of the project, and the submission and accept/reject status of proposals.
-Additionally, we could employ plagiarism detectors capable of identifying paraphrasing[].
+Additionally, we could employ plagiarism detectors capable of identifying paraphrasing[[2]](https://www.turnitin.com/solutions/ai-writing).

 - Metrics:
 Citation disparity is a recognized issue, with citation averages varying across fields.
 For instance, Engineering and Aerospace average 5.65 citations, while Developmental Biology stands at 38.67.
 Nonetheless, citation net works form distinctive clusters and it is possible to compute the mean citation count within these clusters.
-When normalized, the distribution of citations across all articles aligns almost perfectly with a single curve[2](https://www.pnas.org/doi/10.1073/pnas.0806977105).
+When normalized, the distribution of citations across all articles aligns almost perfectly with a single curve[[3]](https://www.pnas.org/doi/10.1073/pnas.0806977105).

 ![Screenshot 2023-07-20 at 15 02 24](https://github.com/CollectiveReview/overview/assets/94701070/b9b7b4aa-a1df-423e-8192-7e25ccf600eb)

-graph was cited from [3](https://www.dashunwang.com/book/the-science-of-science)
+graph was cited from [[4]](https://www.dashunwang.com/book/the-science-of-science)

 - Reciprocal citation:
 Transparency is the key to tackling reciprocal citations.
 Thanks to advancements in network science and scientometrics, we are now able to detect the "rich-club phenomenon" and quantify its prevalence.
 As long as researchers are alerted about potential cheating, they can conduct investigations.

 Although Reciprocal citation might indicate foul play, it could be a result of close relation between projects.
-In fact, an estimated one in five citations from 1950 to 2010 are reciprocated[].
+In fact, an estimated one in five citations from 1950 to 2010 are reciprocated[[5]](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-019-0199-3).

 > There are many issues not covered here which can be found on our [issues](https://github.com/CollectiveReview/overview/issues) page.
 If you encounter any problems not mentioned there, feel free to propose your own.

 ## Potential drawbacks

-[1] Publons Global Review Report
+[1] Publons Global Review Report<br>
+[2] Turn it in<br>
-[2] Universality of citation distributions: Toward an objective measure of scientific impact [3] The Science of Science by DashunWang, Albert-LaszloBarabasi
+[3] Universality of citation distributions: Toward an objective measure of scientific impact<br>
+[4] The Science of Science<br>
+[5] Reciprocity and impact in academic careers<br>